Home wind turbines

 The scheme guarantees a minimum payment for all electricity generated, plus a separate extra payment for electricity you export to the grid.
 You'll also be saving money on your energy bills by importing less from the grid.

 Terms and conditions apply to the scheme.
 For example, the wind turbine must have been installed after 1 April 2010 by a certified Microgeneration Certification Scheme (MCS) approved installer – so it's definitely worth looking into this before you get a wind turbine installed.
-To find out more and to see the FIT rates for wind turbines, click Feed-in Tariff explained.
+To find out more and to see the latest FIT rates for wind turbines, click Feed-in Tariff explained.

 How does a domestic wind turbine work?

 Electricity is generated when the blades are turned by the wind, a bit like a windmill.
 The amount of electricity generated depends on the speed and consistency of the wind.
 The generated electricity is ‘plugged-in’ via a box (called an inverter) into your home’s standard mains supply.

 The turbine doesn't operate as a stand-alone system, so you still need mains power – and it won't work if there's a power cut.
 Instead, the wind power supplements your normal electricity supply and potentially contributes towards reducing electricity bills.